 Generally, the fair value of variable yield loans that are regularly re-valued approximates their net book values with no significant changes in credit risks.
 The fair value of loans at fixed interest rates is estimated using discounted cash flow analyses, based upon interest rates currently offered for loans with similar terms to borrowers of similar credit risks.
-The fair value of non-performing loans to customers is estimated using a discounted cash flow analysis or the estimated value of the underlying collateral, where available.
+The fair value of non-performing loans to customers is decreased on a pro-rata basis using a percentage of the impairment.